How to Keep Your Security Deposit

 Take caution when trying to repair something yourself.
 Sometimes it’s best to let a professional handle the situation just in case you accidentally make it worse.

 Your lease should state that the unit is clean when you’re leaving it.
 This doesn’t mean quickly sweeping the floors and moving on.
 Typically, it’s best to hire a professional cleaning business to make sure the property is looking its best.
+Everyone’s standard of “clean” is different.
+Having professionals come in will greatly reduce any questions on whether or not something is clean.

 Take Everything With You

 Don’t leave anything behind.
 That includes unwanted furniture.
-If you don’t want it the next tenants probably won’t either.
+If you don’t want it, the next tenants probably won’t either.
 Removing any left behind items is a hassle for the landlord/property management company and could result in a fee taken out of your security deposit.
 If you want to throw a large item like furniture away, reach out to the property management company to see where you can dispose of it.

 When all is said and done, make sure that your property manager or landlord has your forwarding address.
 You don’t want that to get lost in the mail.
 Following all of these tips will help guarantee that you get most, if not all, of your security deposit back at the end of your lease.